Cosmology with supernova Encore in the strong lensing cluster MACS J0138-2155: Lens model comparison and H0 measurement

-In addition to the \texttt{baseline} model, the mass model using the gold+silver multiple image sample was constructed.
-We adopted a Gaussian prior of $2.0\pm 0.5$ for the source redshift of the silver multiple image system.
-In addition, the member galaxy at (RA, Dec)=(24.5153289$\degree$, $-21.9192430\degree$), which affects the multiple images of the silver sample significantly (see Fig.~\ref{fig:silver_sys}), was modeled separately with a dPIE mass density profile with its ellipticity and position angle fixed to observed values from the light distribution and the velocity dispersion and the truncation radius as free parameters.
-Thus, the number of model parameters increases to 17, excluding those with informative priors.
+In addition to the \texttt{baseline} model, the mass model using the gold plus silver multiple image sample was constructed.
+We adopted a Gaussian prior of $2.0\pm 0.5$ for the source redshift of the silver multiple-image system.
+In addition, the member galaxy at (RA, Dec)=(24\fdg5153289, $-21\fdg9192430$), which affects the multiple images of the silver sample significantly (see Fig.~\ref{fig:silver_sys}), was modeled separately with a dPIE mass density profile with its ellipticity and position angle fixed to observed values from the light distribution and the velocity dispersion and the truncation radius as free parameters.
+Thus, the number of model parameters increased to 17, excluding those with informative priors.
 The best-fitting model has $\chiimsq=13.9$, and a positional rms of $0\farcs 20$.
-The posterior of the source redshift of the silver multiple image system is dominated by the prior.
+The posterior of the source redshift of the silver multiple-image system was dominated by the prior.

-The errors of the model parameters were estimated with the MCMC method with a total number of steps of 28871 and 15194 for the \texttt{baseline} and gold+silver models, respectively.
+The errors of the model parameters were estimated with the MCMC method with a total number of steps of 28871 and 15194 for the \texttt{baseline} and gold plus silver models, respectively.
 A subsample of 3000 random realizations was used to estimate the distribution of the model-predicted time delays and magnifications for SN Encore and SN Requiem.
 No rescaling factor was introduced for the positional uncertainty of the multiple images.
 In our models, $100\%$ of these samples predict five (or more) multiple images both for Encore and Requiem.
-We note that the \texttt{baseline} model based on only the gold multiple image sample is used for the comparison with all the other models in the subsequent analysis, and the results of the gold+silver images are presented instead in Appendix \ref{app:silver}.
+We note that the \texttt{baseline} model based on only the gold multiple image sample is used for comparison with all the other models in the subsequent analysis, and the results of the gold plus silver images are presented instead in Appendix \ref{app:silver}.